 The global demand for solar energy is creating new opportunities in unexpected places.
-For entrepreneurs and investors seeking a strategic location to build a solar module factory, The Bahamas presents a unique proposition.
+For entrepreneurs and investors seeking a strategic location to build a solar module factory, The Bahamas offers a unique proposition.

-But beyond the clear skies and favorable geography, is the nation’s core infrastructure ready to support a modern manufacturing operation?
+But beyond its clear skies and favorable geography, is the nation’s core infrastructure ready to support a modern manufacturing operation?

-This analysis provides a clear-eyed look at the critical infrastructure in The Bahamas, helping you evaluate its readiness for solar module production.
+This analysis examines the critical infrastructure in The Bahamas, helping you evaluate its readiness for solar module production.

 Table of Contents